 The most important thing to do before heading out on your LA fishing trip is to purchase a fishing license.
 This applies to all anglers over the age of 16 who plan to engage in fishing from shore, with the exception of public piers, or from a boat.
 For more information on where and how to purchase a fishing license, check out our quick guide.

 The Southern California region is pretty heavily regulated, and this applies to Metro LA too.
-The above infographic gives you an overview of seasonality and harvesting regulations for some of the area’s top species.
-Nevertheless, these rules are subject to change and it’s always best to consult with the CDFW before heading out.
+Some rules are subject to change, so it’s always best to consult with the CDFW before heading out.
+Meanwhile, here’s a quick breakdown of the most commonly caught fish species, their season, and bag limits.

 Los Angeles: The Place to Be